jnsbyr/esp8266-intexsbh20/README.md

 retained flag set.
 If defined all values except "no" will activate retaining.

 If _firmwareURL_ is omitted OTA updates are disabled.

-For _errorLanguage_ you can choose between "EN" and "DE".
-If _errorLanguage_ is omitted, the control panel error code will be used.

 All other config values are mandatory.
 If you get a parsing error in the serial monitor when starting the MCU look closely into your config file.
 Maybe you